 Design Art Technology trains a wide spectrum of makers; from designers to autonomous artists.
 The program focusses on learning to deal with the complexity of our media-technological landscape – in a technical, aesthetic, sociocultural and political sense.
 As designers and artists, the students of Design Art Technology know how to convert this complexity into critical reflections on, new imaginations of and alternative applications for technological media.
 They design interactive systems that can take many forms: from websites, videos, (data) visualisations, apps, games and wearables to virtual worlds, machines, instruments and interactive installations.
 Design Art Technology is therefore a unique study program that challenges its students to shape our new world.

-Design Art Technology projects
+Student work

-Within the department, students develop their projects in the triangle of Design Art Technology.
-It’s a spectrum that relates and over-cross.
-To give some examples we made a selection of projects that shows the elements in this study program.
-You will see that Design Art and Technology is always part of every project.
+Within the department, students develop their projects at the cross roads of Design Art and Technology.
+Below are some examples of student work.
+While some works more clearly fit one of the three fields, Design Art and Technology are in fact always part of every project.

 Design